everx-labs/evernode-se/README.md

 ```
 After starting of TON OS SE, you can edit this file in your file system without restart.

+More information about log4rs configuration [in the log4rs documentation](https://docs.rs/log4rs/1.0.0/log4rs/).

 ## How to connect to TON OS SE Graphql API from SDK

 **Attention** at the moment there are a few [differences in SE behaviour comparing with a real TON blockchain](https://docs.ton.dev/86757ecb2/p/683279-difference-in-behaviour).
 Read about them before you start implemennting.
 Please note that we plan to upgrade the SE behaviour in the next releases so that it will work the same way as a real network.

 To connect to local blockchain from your application [specify localhost in SDK Client network config](https://docs.ton.dev/86757ecb2/p/5328db-tonclient).

 ## TON OS SE components